openearth/aeolis-python/docs/user/model_setup.rst

 Example Python script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Below is a simple Python script demonstrating how to generate and save these time-series files using NumPy.
+Below is a simple Python script demonstrating how to generate and save these time-series files.
 In this example, we generate a 10-day simulation with a constant onshore wind, a harmonic tide, and constant wave conditions.

 .. code-block:: python